- This story is regularly updated for relevance. Last updated: May 13, 2021

-There are a total of five coronavirus vaccines currently in distribution or development.
+There are a total of five coronavirus vaccines currently in distribution or development for U.S. citizens.
 All five vaccines provide effective protection from severe disease and death, but they have different degrees of overall efficacy against the virus.
 There are also varying wait times between those vaccines that require a first and second dose.
 Here’s what you need to know about how long you’ll likely need to wait between COVID-19 vaccine doses.

 Pfizer and Moderna

 The Pfizer and Moderna COVID-19 vaccines are very similar to one another.
 Both vaccines use messenger RNA (also known as mRNA) technology that delivers genetic code and replicates the virus’ surface protein spike.
 The immune system learns to identify these spike proteins as foreign and then develops antibodies to combat infections.